University of Vermont: College of Arts and Sciences

 The College of Arts and Sciences is the largest college, with the greatest number of students, faculty, and staff.
 The college also offers the bulk of the foundational courses to help ensure that students all over campus have the tools to succeed in all academic endeavors.
 It offers 45 areas of study in the humanities, fine arts, formal sciences, social sciences, and natural sciences.

 Williams Hall (formerly Williams Science Hall) at the University of Vermont today houses the departments of Art and Art History, Health and Society, and Anthropology.

 Grossman School of Business

-UVM's Grossman School of Business is accredited by the AACSB International and offers undergraduate and graduate programs.
+UVM's Grossman School of Business is accredited by AACSB and offers undergraduate and graduate programs.
 In 2015, the school was renamed Grossman School of Business in honor of a $20 million gift from alumnus Steven Grossman, the largest single gift in the university's history.
+The school has an undergraduate body of over 1,100 students, who receive a Bchelor of Science in Business Administration.

-In As of 2023, Corporate Knights ranked the Grossman School as the 5th best MBA program in the world for social and environmental impact.
+In 2025, Corporate Knights ranked the school's Sustainable Innovation MBA (SI-MBA) as the 2nd best Better World MBA program globally and the top program in the United States for social and environmental impact.
+The program has held these rankings since 2023.

-As of As of 2024, according to the Princeton Review, the Grossman School has the 2nd best Green MBA in the United States.
+According to The Princeton Review, the SI-MBA program is also ranked as the 2nd best Green MBA in the United States, a top 50 program for Entrepreneurship, and one of the top seven Entrepreneurship programs in the Northeastern United states.